a photo spot entitled "Becoming One" near the bus stop overlooking Gamcheon Culture Village |

 Gamcheon Graffiti Gallery - leaving our permanent mark (legally!) in this historical village

-"the many houses which look similar but are different resemble people,
+Our Village Gamcheon by Jin Young Seob "the many houses which look similar but are different resemble people, and we can sense a feeling of unity within diversity" |

 After spending two and a half hours at the village, admiring the views of the village and being amazed by innumerable creative works of art, we were just left with the Community Center Gam-neh-eo-ul-teo to look for.
 We were hopeful and couldn't wait to get our final postcard.
 Unfortunately, we got lost somewhere in the village even after asking for directions from some of the residents.
 Then it started to rain - heavily.
 We didn't have any umbrellas with us so we had to look for shelter.
 We found ourselves with other tourists who seem to have lost their way, too.
 Some of them still had a lot of places with no stamps, surprisingly, because they were already at the far end of the village.
 We tried to give some of them directions back to the village leading them to the closest place in the map but it was a bit of a challenge considering we weren't speaking the same language.